 But before proceeding, make sure there is no Bluetooth interference from any other device (e.g., disable Bluetooth of your iPhone) and unpair both devices (i.e., your PC and the AirPods).

 - Put your AirPods in their charging case and held the pairing button of the case.

 - Now, without releasing the pairing button, open the AirPods case’s lid and wait until the green light blinks.

 - Then release the pairing button and on the Windows system, press the Windows key.

 - Now type ‘Bluetooth and Other Devices Settings‘ and click on Add Bluetooth or Other Device.

 - Then click on Headset and right-click on the Speaker icon (in the System’s tray) after successfully pairing oSystem’svices.

 - Now choose Sounds and then head to the Recording tab.

 - Then right-click on the AirPods Pro Stereo and choose the Default Device.

-- Now repeat the same in the Playback tab and check if the mic is working fine.
+- Repeat the same in the Playback tab and check if the mic works fine.
 If not, then try the steps again after a system reboot.